Ada-Developers-Academy/core-unit-1/representing-data/activity-representing-data.md

 1. Spend 3-5 minutes answering individually, recording your answers in your own notes
 1. Go around the group, sharing answers in 1-3 sentences
    - Each member should speak at least once.
-Talk out loud, practice vocabulary, practice talking through reasoning and thought process.
+Talk out loud, practice vocabulary, and practice talking through your reasoning and thought process.
 1. Collect any questions that arose, and find the answers with each other
    - We encourage curiosity, but don't let your group get stuck in the details!
    - Collecting questions to answer later is also a great strategy